taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 # 🚀 Installation and Usage Guide for the Second Brain Offline Module

-This guide will help you set up and run the Second Brain Offline Module which contains the code for modules 1-5.
+This guide will help you set up and run the Second Brain Offline Module which contains the code for **Modules 1-5**.

 # 📑 Table of Contents